 Receiving photo’s in near real-time from your trial camera can save time, money and resources.
-The problem is that until recently very few GSM enabled trail cameras have been able to do this reliably.
-Either the functionality of the camera has been poor or the image management system, which is often overlooked when purchasing GSM cameras, has been difficult to use, or worse, non-existent.
-For this reason, PERDIX has not offered its clients a GSM enabled trail camera until now.
+The problem is that until recently very few mobile network-enabled (cellular) trail cameras have been able to do this reliably.
+Either the functionality of the camera has been poor or the image management system, which is often overlooked when purchasing mobile-enabled cameras, has been difficult to use, or worse, non-existent.
+For this reason, PERDIX has not offered its clients a mobile-enabled trail camera until now.

 The BolyGuard MG984 has three image-capture options; PIR trigger, Time Lapse or Both.
 The PIR has a detection range of 30m (100ft) and can be adjusted for sensitivity depending on how the camera is being used.
 Time Lapse mode allows either a picture or video to be captured at preset time intervals, irrespective of movement detection by the PIR.
 Unlike many cameras in this price range, the time interval options are wide ranging (5 minutes to 8 hours) and operates 24 hours a day.
 When both the PIR and Time Lapse mode are on, the camera will take images using both methods.
 A very useful surveillance option.